eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 Secondly, instead of configuring the maximum number of threads to use, you can configure how many accounts should be processed sequentially by one thread.
-The fetchmail job is collecting this number of accounts and schedules a fetch-job for each group.
+The fetchmail job is collecting this number of accounts and schedules a fetch-job for each pile.
 You can configure this number in publets' configuration file:

     james.fetchmail.jobsize=10